clarkdowner/weather_forecasts/README.md

 # weather_forecasts
-An experiment in Python.
-Add zip codes to a database and retrieve weather forecasts for them.
+> An experiment in Python

 Initial Setup